 Shorter Development Cycles:

 In most of the firms, the development and operations teams work in parallel and from multiple locations.
 In such scenarios, it is likely difficult to know if an application is operations ready.
 The operations cycle times are extended needlessly once the development team delays the same.
-With the help of DevOps, development and operations team can work together to make the application operation ready in much quicker time.
+With the help of DevOps, the development and operations team can work together to make the application operation ready in a much quicker time.
 In general, shorter development cycles translate to bringing an application to market faster than the traditional approach.

 Improved Communication and Collaboration:

 DevOps improves communication and collaboration between the teams.
 Once the channel is created, both teams combine and work happier and more productive.
 The focus shifts towards performance and outputs rather than individual milestones and targets.
 DevOps helps teams to innovate and experiment more frequently.
 DevOps makes all individuals work towards a common goal – Getting the product to production/market.

 Reduced Human Errors: